-as in the household model but in this case the reuse of treated wastewater, gas and compost will require some more investment and involvement at the community level.
-These community systems will have to be implemented by the ULBs but the investments and operating expenses required will be similar as for the household model.
-The most important positive aspects of the decentralised model are as follows - aeration of the greywater after filtration which is more than compensated by the generation of gas from the black water and green waste.
+• When implemented at a household level in standalone houses of up to four storeys it requires only minimal energy for wastewater treatment for aeration of the greywater after filtration which is more than compensated by the generation of gas from the black water and green waste.
 So, the overall wastewater treatment system is energy and carbon positive.
 The amount of net energy generated and carbon emission reduced depends on the quantity of waste water treated.
 This is much better than having sewer lines and STPs for community housing layouts because then the capital cost, operating cost and energy use increases exponentially with the size of the layout.
-In case of high-rise buildings, however, there have to be community
+In case of high-rise buildings, however, there have to be community the green kitchen waste which is a major expense for ULBs is also solved very efficiently by directing it to the biogas plant and generating energy and manure from it.
+The huge expense and carbon emissions involved in transporting the green waste to trenching grounds will also be obviated.